ogwurujohnson/masa/README.md

 # Masa

-Masa was inspired by the [bucket storage](https://github.com/gocardless/bucket-store) gem by Gocardless
+Masa is inspired by the [bucket storage](https://github.com/gocardless/bucket-store) gem by Gocardless

 An abstraction layer on the top of file cloud storage systems such as Google Cloud Storage or S3.
 This module exposes a generic interface that allows interoperability